Date: March 9-12, 2021

-The training will be held at its state-of-art residential facility, Anil Agarwal Environment Training Institute (AAETI), Neemli, Rajasthan.
-AAETI is a learning, training and innovation centre designed to find appropriate and affordable solutions to some of the most pressing environmental problems.
+The training was held at its state-of-art residential facility, Anil Agarwal Environment Training Institute (AAETI), Neemli, Rajasthan.

 |COVID19 Protocols for AAETI Campus|

 |Thanks to CSE Team for organizing a great course.
 The presentation style with lots of opportunities to ask questions and talk about practical examples which all made this training really enjoyable and informative.
 Overall it was a great experience in AAETI where our trainers did their best to train us.
 I would like to thank all the trainers for their energetic efforts because It was the best training I ever had in my life.